 The chairman announced that the Executive Board had prepared the Annual Accounts, presented on pages 103 to 348 of the Annual Report, in English on 29 February 2016 and that they had been available on the internet since 2 March 2016.
 The Annual Accounts had been available for inspection at ING's head office where they were available free of charge to shareholders and depositary receipt holders.
-On the instructions of the Annual General Meeting (resolution on 13 May 2013), the Annual Accounts had been examined by the external auditor, who had issued an unqualified report on them as presented on pages 349 to 352 of the Annual Report.
+At the request of the General Meeting, as decided on 13 May 2013, the Annual Accounts had been examined by the external auditor, who had issued an unqualified report on them as presented on pages 349 to 352 of the Annual Report.
 The Supervisory Board recommended adoption of the Annual Accounts as presented.
 The external auditor would give a brief explanation of how he had performed his work.